 My cupboards and closets are slowly being downsized or packed for the anticipated move to Conway to live closer to my children, and those little adorable grandchildren that I long to be a part of their everyday life.

-I feel certain consternation though in the midst of this activity, as if I am slowly letting go the home I’ve known for 40 years.
+I feel certain consternation though in the midst of this activity as if I am slowly letting go of the home I’ve known for 40 years.
 Memories are sneaky things; they appear in objects as you pack or discard.
 My mother is over my shoulder as I wrap the same pieces she once held to give to me.
-Did she feel this too, this sense of a fading dream life, an excitement for a new one, a better one that isn’t so isolated?
+Did she feel this too, this sense of fading dream life, and excitement for a new one, a better one that isn’t so isolated?

 I make lists and schedules to ease the transitions’, knowing full well that it will all be changed in the flow of it.
 Such is life.
 In the quake and sands shifting moment by moment I know in my heart that God is leading me home.